envs-net/matrix-doc/docs/settings.md

 * The public names of your devices which can be assigned here (by clicking on them with the mouse) can also be viewed by your conversation partner:inside.
 This helps if they want to compare the cryptographic keys of your devices (e.g. laptop + cell phone) and can easily identify the device names.

 * The many cryptographic keys are stored on the respective device.
 If this is e.g. a tab in a browser, there is a risk that this tab will be closed unintentionally.
 Then all encrypted contents are no longer readable.
-To prevent this from happening, a key protection is offered on the home server of envs.net, on which (protected by a passphrase) all cryptographic keys are stored encrypted.
+To prevent this from happening, a key protection is offered on the homeserver of envs.net, on which (protected by a passphrase) all cryptographic keys are stored encrypted.
 It is strongly recommended to use this key backup!

 ![Screenshot of the menu item for key protection](/images/10_Setup-Keystore_en.png "Screenshot of the menu item for key protection")